About the program

 A common early sign of ECC is the appearance of white, opaque, chalky lines on the top front teeth near the gumline.
 As ECC progresses, yellow or brown pitting may be present and in more advanced cases, decay may appear dark brown or black.

 All children who have early or more advanced signs of ECC should be referred to a dental clinic for appropriate dental care.
 In addition, if a child is reluctant to have a Lift the Lip, they should also be referred.
-As Aboriginal children generally experience a high rate of tooth decay, we recommend a referral be completed for every Aboriginal child.

 No sign of ECC.
 No dental referral needed.